nishorgo/nishorgo/README.md

 # 💫 About Me:
-Hi there! 👋<br>I'm a Full stack developer having 2 years of experience in building impactful projects.
-I have a passion for crafting scalable, efficient, and user-friendly solutions, whether it's creating robust backends, dynamic frontends, or full-stack applications.
+Hi there! 👋<br>I'm a Full stack developer having 2 years of experience in building impactful projects, currently working as a Data Engineer in the leading digital platform in Bangladesh.
+I have a passion for crafting scalable, efficient, and user-friendly solutions, whether it's creating robust backends, dynamic frontends, or data solutions.

 ## 🌐 Socials: